 Women Empowering Community

-African Woman, doing a solo 100 mile sponsored walk, June 2015, along the south down way England, funds to encourage inner city families to commune with nature for health and well being at the Nne Agwu storytelling family retreat!
+Afrakan Woman, does solo 100 mile sponsored walk, June 2015, along the south down way England.
+Funds used to encourage inner city families to commune with nature for health and well being at the Nne Agwu storytelling family retreat!

 Shanti-Chi is a community group of women fed up with seeing our young people;

 Not full filling their potential and under achieving.

 Women who just want to do something positive for the future.